vatpac-technology/sops/docs/2607-update/index.md

 !!! abstract "Reference"
     You can find charts for all the new SIDs, STARs, and airspace volumes on the [Airservices Australia AIP](https://www.airservicesaustralia.com/aip/aip.asp){target=new}.

+#### Questions?
+A Q&A channel has been created on the [VATPAC Discord](https://discord.com/channels/343999482737721354/1508107412224081990), open to all members of the community.
+If you have any questions relating to these major changes, join the conversation!

 ### Ballina Airport (YBNA)
 **Ballina Airport** is a certified aerodrome on the northern New South Wales coast, near Byron Bay.